Code of Conduct

 Reviewers are expected to:

-Maintain confidentiality and not share or use manuscript content for personal
+- Maintain confidentiality and not share or use manuscript content for personal benefit

 Responsibilities of SNP Staff and Management